."Skutler" Motorsports,

 .

-Mark was a straight shooter if there ever was one and could smell a coin in your shoe if you had one; it seemed he was made for his role.
+Mark was a straight shooter if there ever was one and could smell a coin in your shoe if you had one; he seemed made for his role.
 Somehow, he reminded me of General George Custer.
 We all know what happened to Custer at Little Bighorn.

 The troops were loyal to this man, the "60ish" Bob B., who somehow reminded me of Civil War General Robert E. Lee.
 Bob’s roots run deep in nearby Hiram County (GA).
 Bob was the consummate Southern gentleman and added the much needed voice of reason to our staff.
 He was the Kentucky bourbon to the rest of the staff’s Budweiser & Jack Daniels.
 Bob made his rounds in a beat up old pick-up truck; somehow, I think he would have preferred a horse.